 Bamboo is an incredibly durable natural material, with bundles of fibers running lengthwise along the stem to provide reinforcement.
 When treated and processed, bamboo can achieve a Janka hardness rating around 3000, which makes it more durable than even some Brazilian hardwoods or woods like teak.

-The average consumer chipper shredder isn’t made to break down such a sturdy material, although Patriot takes pride in the ability of its portable chipper shredders to handle bamboo:
+The average consumer chipper shredder isn’t made to break down such a sturdy material (although Patriot takes pride in the ability of its portable chipper shredders to handle bamboo).

 What to do with it instead: once dried, the stalks you cut from your yard can come in handy in… your yard:

 Although not as resistant as bamboo, palm branches are durable.
-Also like bamboo, palm branches are a material that Patriot is proud to say its chipper shredders can conquer:

 Another major problem is that the leaves, known as fronds, are stringy and fibrous.
 The long fibers from a palm frond can get tangled in the average entry-level chipper’s moving parts, damaging the machine.
 (Be careful; they can damage lawn mowers, too.)

 What to do with them instead: some of the solutions for bamboo also work for palm tree branches:

 Prior to 2003, wood that had been pressure-treated with a chemical known as chromated copper arsenate (CCA) was a popular choice for lumber because of its resistance to rot and pests.